 Essential reading: Tennis gadgets and trackers to improve your game

 Just when we though we’d seen it all, another innovative gadget has launched to prove us wrong.
-Now you don’t even need a live opponent to practice with!
+Now you don’t even need a live tennis players to practice with!

-Slinger is a high-tech portable tennis ball launcher that comes in the form of an oversized tennis bag.
-A few years in the making, the product has its origins in successful Kickstarter and Indiegogo campaigns which raised a combined total of over $1 million.
+Slinger Bag is a high-tech portable tennis ball launcher that comes in the form of an oversized tennis bag.
+A few years in the making, the product has its origins in successful Kickstarter campaign (and a subsequent Indiegogo campaign), which raised a combined total of over $1 million.
 After a few delays in manufacturing, the product has now been made available for purchase to all.

 “We had this crazy idea that quickly became a core mission for us: that everyone should be able to own a tennis ball launcher,” the company behind the gizmo says.

 So they got to work.